xoxzo/xoxzo.cloudpy/README.rst

   * tts_message: TTS text message you want to playback.

   * tts_lang: language code of TTS call.

+  * callbackurl(optional): callback URL will be called when the call ended.

   This method will return XoxzoResponse object.
 If XoxzoResponse.errors == None, XoxzoResponse.messages[0]['callid'] is the meesage id that you can pass to the get_sms_delivery_status() call.